Yashrajgithub/QRify-QR-code-generator/README.md

 - **Responsive Design**: Fully responsive, works seamlessly on both desktop and mobile.
 - **Simple & Elegant UI**: Clean, modern design for an optimal user experience.

+## Live Demo

+You can try out the live demo of QRify here: [QRify Live Demo](https://yashrajgithub.github.io/QRify-QR-code-generator/)

 ## How to Use

 1. Open the application in your browser.